-Ole Johannes Kaland is a social anthropologist with a particular fascination for issues relating to sociocultural hierarchies, mobility, youth, learning and education, migration and China.
+Ole Johannes Kaland is a social anthropologist with a particular fascination for issues relating to sociocultural hierarchies, mobility, youth, learning and education, urbanization, migration and China.

 Ole Johannes holds a bachelors degree in Social Anthropology from the University of Bergen (2008), and a Master in Migration and Diaspora Studies from the School of Oriental and African Studies (2009).
 Since finishing his phd in anthropology at the University of Sussex (2014), Ole Johannes has worked as an associate professor of Intercultural Studies at NLA University College in Bergen, and as a temporary lecturer of Social Anthropology at Brunel University in London.

 Ole Johannes’ research has thus far focused on the grounds on which the children of China’s internal migrant workers make existential choices regarding education and work.
 Based on ethnographic research with migrant youths in Shanghai and field trips to Anhui and Henan between 2010-2012, Ole Johannes has studied a range of questions regarding the Chinese welfare state, educational governance and pedagogies, civil society, processes of individualisation, youth culture, and aspirations.

 Between 2018/2020 Ole Johannes works part time as visiting researcher in the anthropology department at the University of Bergen.
 Here, he is excited to focus on publishing his phd thesis, and to develop a postdoctoral research project.

 Journal article under review, ‘Back to the Future: Educational Choices of Migrant Youths Across Spatial and Temporal Imaginaries' submitted for the journal ‘Anthropology and Education Quarterly’.